Peter Norbeck: Personal affiliations

 Norbeck was a Freemason, and a member of the Grand Lodge of South Dakota.
 He received the 32° of the Ancient and Accepted Scottish Rite, Southern Jurisdiction in Yankton, SD on 22 June 1919, and was also a member of Yelduz Shriners in Aberdeen, South Dakota.
 His Blue (Craft) lodge name and number are not known.

 Career

 On May 9, 1908, Norbeck ran for the South Dakota State Senate from Spink County.
+He ran as a Progressive Republican.
 After being elected to the first of three terms, he joined Coe Crawford's inner circle of Progressives.
 In 1914, Norbeck reluctantly accepted Governor Frank Byrne's invitation to run for Lieutenant Governor on the Republican ticket; they ended up winning.

 In 1916, Norbeck ran for governor and beat Democratic candidate W.T.
 Rinehart, becoming the ninth Governor of South Dakota.
 He served in that office from 1917 to 1921.

 In 1920, Norbeck was elected United States Senator.
 He won the election with 50% of the vote, running against a Democrat and two fairly strong independent candidates; the Democrat finished third.
 Norbeck was re-elected to the Senate in 1926 and 1932.